All people should have the right to equity and fairness.

 “We created our RAP with the vision to make a positive difference within MNCLC and in the broader community through reconciliation and our RAP sets out our plan for delivering on that”, Aboriginal Engagement Officer Latoya Smith said.

-MNCLC is currently developing its 2022-2025 Innovate RAP in consultation with the community.
+MNCLC is currently developing its 2024-2026 Innovate RAP in consultation with stakeholders and community.

 Advocacy Law Alliance (ALA) advocates to achieve fairness and equality for disadvantaged groups in the community.